 2021 Costs so far

 I decided to carry this post over to 2021.
 We spent very minimal amounts on car maintenance for 2020.
-The IPO (MOT) and car tax is due 23rd Jan and 1st Feb.
+The IPO (MOT) and car tax is due 23rd Jan and insurance on 1st Feb.
 We definitely require new tyres and possibly brake pads.
 All in all I am very pleased with our old banger.
 I will add the costs for 2021 below as maintenance jobs arise.

 Our car failed it’s IPO on emissions and fog light being out of alignment.
 Very frustrating as we took it for a pre-inspection at a local garage and paid for new tyres as well as a few other minor fixes.
 It passed on the re-inspection so all is good but it was an expensive time.